chocolateimage/fontviewer/README.md

 I no longer want to do PPA for now because of how shitty Launchpad is.

-If you have Arch you can install the AUR: `yay -S choco-fontviewer`
+If you have Arch you can install the AUR: [choco-fontviewer](https://aur.archlinux.org/packages/choco-fontviewer)

 ## Building/installing from source
 You need to have `meson` installed.